Let’s preserve and enhance our priceless amenity:

 KEY POINT: THE LITTLE LOGAN RIVER IS A NATURAL RIVER--AND THIS EASILY PROVABLE FACT ENTITLES THE PUBLIC TO PROTECTIONS

 Sponsors have erroneously claimed that most of the Little Logan River is a canal.
-This claim is critical for sponsors to perpetrate the alarming litany of degradation planned, with limited transparency, to our incredible river.
+This claim is critical for sponsors to perpetrate the alarming degradation planned, with limited transparency, to our incredible river.
 (Many updates since October 2024 have not been shared with the public)

 By Dr. Susanne Janecke